 Streams in the Napa Valley Subbasin are generally connected with groundwater for at least part of the year.
 Streams that flow during the dry season are sustained by groundwater.
-Within the sSubbasin, tributaries flow over alluvial fans and are generally intermittent (Napa RCD, 2019).
+Within the Subbasin, tributaries flow over alluvial fans and are generally intermittent (Napa RCD, 2019).
 The Napa River is intermittent in places, particularly during dry years.
-Even when it goes dry in places, the mainstem Napa is connected later in the yearremains connected later into the year than its tributaries.
+Even when it goes dry in places, the mainstem Napa remains connected later into the year than its tributaries.
 The pools in some reaches become isolated during the dry season as the riffles become disconnected from groundwater.
 The Napa River is tidally influenced in its downstream reaches from the City of Napa to its outlet in San Pablo Bay.
-In contrast to the perennial mainstem, tributaries to the mainstem flow over alluvial fans and are generally intermittent within the Subbasin.
-NVIHM modeling results suggest that the pattern of groundwater pumping has no noticeable effect on the timing and frequency of dry conditions in tributaries. going dry would occur in the absence of groundwater pumping.
-Upstream of the Subbasin, these tributaries are intermittent in their upstream reaches and often become perennial for some distance before becoming intermittent again as their drainage area declinesas their drainage area increases.
-The perennial tributary reaches upstream of the Subbasin provide extensive cool-water habitat for steelhead and other aquatic species, and the connection between the mainstem Napa River and the tributaries is important for salmonid migrations and other aquatic organisms.
+NVIHM modeling results suggest that groundwater pumping has no noticeable effect on the timing and frequency of dry conditions in tributaries..
+Upstream of the Subbasin, tributaries are intermittent in their upstream reaches and often become perennial as their drainage area increases.
+The perennial tributary reaches upstream of the Subbasin provide extensive cool-water habitat for steelhead and other aquatic species, and the connection between the mainstem Napa River and the tributaries is important for salmonid migration and other aquatic organisms.